 The High Hedges (Scotland) Act 2013 (the Act) provides a solution to the problem of high hedges where neighbours have not been able to resolve the issue amicably.
 It provides a means of resolving disputes over the effects of high hedges which interfere with the reasonable enjoyment of domestic property.

-The Act is not designed to impact on woodlands and forests, which as a general rule are not planted as hedges.
+The Act is not designed to impact on woodlands and forests.
+Generally these are not planted as hedges.

 The Scottish Government has published guidance to local authorities.